dsrvlabs/vatz/README.md

 # What is VATZ?

 **VATZ** is a tool for building, analyzing, and managing blockchain node infrastructure safely and efficiently.
-You can set up VATZ to manage existing or new blockchain nodes and integrate with popular services PagerDuty, Discord, and more as well as custom in-house solutions.
+You can set up VATZ to manage existing or new blockchain nodes and integrate with popular services PagerDuty, Discord, Telegram and more as well as custom in-house solutions.